Estimation and inference for transfer learning with high-dimensional quantile regression

 then $\wh\bbeta_{0,\bar{\mcS}^c}={\bf 0}$ holds with probability more than $1-24p^{-1}-4p^{-2}$. \end{theorem}

-The proof of Theorem \ref{theorem2.4} follows from Lemmas \ref{lemmaA6}--\ref{lemmaA9} in Appendix \ref{appendixA}.
 In viewing conditions in Theorem \ref{theorem2.4}, $h'$ in assumption \ref{C5} is supposed to be dominated by the tuning parameter $\lambda_{\bbeta}$.
 As a trade-off, the approximate sparsity of the pooled parameter $\bbeta_{\mcT_h}^*$ is supposed to be not too large by restricting that $\sqrt{s'\lambda_{\bbeta}}\to0$.
 If we take